postmanlabs/labs-docs/v6/postman/roles_and_permissions.md

 ### List of roles and permissions

-Roles and permissions is not a new feature in Postman and in version 7.0 they have been enhanced to provide a fine-grained access management of its features.
+Roles and permissions is not a new feature in Postman.
+In Postman v7 the roles have been enhanced to provide a fine-grained access management of its features.
 This sections clearly outlines the roles and permissions for collections, workspaces, and teams in a table format.

 This section describes the following topics: